What does Your True Story actually do?

 I'm nervous about being vulnerable.
 How much do I have to share?

-You’re always in control.
+You’re always in control of what you share.
 We can decide together how candid or reserved the book should be.
 Nothing is included without your consent, and you can draw clear lines around topics that feel off-limits.

 What if I want to include difficult or sensitive topics?